 Student Guide

-- Before participating in the program, please carefully read the Student Participation Agreement, and the formal application for the project indicates agreement to all the contents of this agreement.
+• Before participating in this program, please carefully read the Student Participation Agreement, and the formal application for the project indicates agreement to all the contents of this agreement.

 1. What is Open Source Promotion Plan?